Wellington Regional Council concerned about changes in resource management bill

 Chris Laidlaw, Chair of Greater Wellington Regional Council, today endorsed criticism of the Resource Legislation Amendment Bill recently made by the Parliamentary Commissioner for the Environment and the Department of Conservation.

-The first key issue GWRC raised in its submission on the Bill was opposition to the centralisation of resource management decision-making said Cr Laidlaw.
+"he first key issue GWRC raised in its submission on the Bill was opposition to the centralisation of resource management decision-making" said Cr Laidlaw.